TERREMEMBER/znbase/cloud/kubernetes/design/operator_design.md

 Specify resource `requests` & `limits` under `resources` attribute.
 The resources to be specified are `cpu` & `memory`.
 The `resource` property in itself is optional & it won't be applied to created `StatefulSets`, if omitted.
 You may also choose to specify either `resource.requests` or `resource.limits` or both.

 #### gflags
-Specify list of GFlags for additional control on YugabyteDB cluster.
-Refer [Master Config Flags](https://docs.yugabyte.com/latest/admin/yb-master/#config-flags) & [TServer Config Flags](https://docs.yugabyte.com/latest/admin/yb-tserver/#config-flags) for list of supported flags.
+Specify list of GFlags for additional control on ZNbaseDB cluster.
+Refer [Master Config Flags](https://docs.ZNbase.com/latest/admin/yb-master/#config-flags) & [TServer Config Flags](https://docs.ZNbase.com/latest/admin/yb-tserver/#config-flags) for list of supported flags.

 If you have enabled TLS encryption, then you can set:
 - `use_node_to_node_encryption` flag to enable node to node encryption